MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Disable-AzureRmVMDiskEncryption.md

 ```

 ## DESCRIPTION
-The **Disable-AzureRmVMDiskEncryption** cmdlet disables encryption on an infrastructure as a service (IaaS) virtual machine.
+The **Disable-AzureRmVMDiskEncryption** cmdlet disables encryption on an infrastructure as a service (IaaS) Windows virtual machine.
-This cmdlet is only supported on Windows virtual machines and not Linux virtual machines.
+This cmdlet is only supported for Windows virtual machines.
+Running this cmdlet against a Linux virtual machine with an encrypted OS drive will not succeed and will render the Linux virtual machine inaccessible.

 This cmdlet installs an extension on the virtual machine to disable encryption.
-If the *Name* parameter is not specified, an extension with the default name "AzureDiskEncryption for Windows VMs" is created.
-Caution: This cmdlet reboots the virtual machine.
+If the *Name* parameter is not specified, the default extension will be used.  *Caution: This cmdlet reboots the virtual machine.*

 ## EXAMPLES